Vietnam.vn - Nền tảng quảng bá Việt Nam

 The survey's most phone-phobic respondents were the youngest: 76% of millennials (those born in the 1980s and 1990s) said they feel anxious when their phone rings.

-In a 2016 Guardian article, Daisy Buchanan explained that she and her friends were not only less familiar with phone calls than adults, but also more sensitive to their impact on others.
+In a 2016 Guardian article, Daisy Buchanan explained that she and her friends were not only less accustomed to phone calls than adults, but also more sensitive to their impact on others.

 “Millennials’ attitudes toward phone calls are really about attitude,” she writes.
 “We grew up with so many communication methods at our disposal, and we gravitate toward the least disruptive ones because we know what it’s like to be digitally agitated across multiple channels.”